mikearonapi/autorev/docs/AL.md

 ## Overview

 AL (AutoRev AI) is an AI-powered car research assistant built on Claude.
-It has access to 17 tools that let it search the AutoRev database, knowledge base, parts catalog, community insights, and car events.
+It has access to 17 tools that let it search the AutoRev database, knowledge base, parts catalog, community insights, car events, and analyze user vehicle health.

 | Attribute | Value |
 |-----------|-------|